RocketshipGames/gapd.cls/README.md

 Items that remain to be done include:

-  * Adapt journal production scripts to compile multiple documents, notably setting correct page numbers for each citation footnote.
+  * Adapt journal production scripts to compile multiple documents, setting correct page numbers for each citation footnote.

   * Potentially move the sample article and graphics to a subfolder or separate repo so the graphics aren't included in the TeX inputs